-To All the Guys I Killed Before Exclusive Preview
+To All the Guys I Killed Before sneek peek

 Can’t wait until June 23 to get your hands on Sara’s dark rom-com about the serial killers next door?
-Satisfy your cravings with the first two chapters below.
+Satisfy your cravings with the prologue and first two chapters below.

 Preorder To All the Guys I Killed Before